btk/nextjs-google-adsense/README.md

 export default Home;
 ```

+Copy your `data-ad-slot="XXXXXXXXXX"` value into the component as `slotId` prop.
+You can omit `publisherId` if you defined `NEXT_PUBLIC_ADSENSE_PUBLISHER_ID` environment variable.
+The environment variable will override the prop if both are set.

+// TODO: Add "fixed" unit type, passing it for now since it is not prefered a lot.

 ## Debugging your Google AdSense

 // TODO: Add some steps here in order to debug it, feel free to PR.
+(Use gtag console and `debug={true}` prop for `<GoogleAdSense/>`)

-## TypeScript
+## Notes

-The module is written in TypeScript and type definitions are included.
+Ignore `AdSense head tag doesn't support data-nscript attribute.` warning.

 ## Contributing